craftercms/docs/source/content-authors/content-authors-workflows.rst

      :align: center
      :alt: Workflow - Approve & publish dashboard option

-Another way to access the **Publish** option is by going to the Sidebar ``Site Explorer``, then navigate to the article you want to approve, then click on **Options** (the three dots next to it).
+Another way to access the **Publish** option is by going to the Sidebar, then navigate to the article you want to approve, then click on **Options** (the three dots next to it).

 .. image:: /_static/images/page/page-workflows-nav-tree-approve.jpg
      :width: 40 %
      :align: center
      :alt: Workflow - Approve & publish Sidebar nav tree option

-Yet another way to access the **Publish** option is by going to the Sidebar ``Site Explorer`` and then navigating to the article and opening it for preview.
+Yet another way to access the **Publish** option is by going to the Sidebar and then navigating to the article and opening it for preview.
 After opening the article for preview, go to the toolbar and click on **Options** (three dots) next to the address bar.

 .. image:: /_static/images/page/page-workflows-context-nav-approve.jpg
      :width: 85 %